As of 3/18/2020, FSU is under a university-wide hiring freeze. We are not currently hiring. This page will be updated when the freeze is lifted

 Friday Still Open - 6:00pm

 Strozier offers OPS and FWS positions in the following areas:

-Collections Access/Libraray Express Delivery/Inter Library Loans: Collects library materials from book return receptacles.
+Collections Access/Library Express Delivery/Inter Library Loans: Collects library materials from book return receptacles.
 This person returns materials using the Integrated Library System (ALEPH), organizes all library materials for shelving, and shelves all library materials in appropriate areas.
-Tasks also include searching, processing, and informing patrons of hold requests, search requests, and Uborrow lending requests.
+Tasks also include searching, processing, and informing patrons of hold requests, search requests, and UBorrow lending requests.
 Maintains library shelving and collection through shifting, weeding, and shelf-reading projects.
 Provides a friendly and knowledgeable level of service to all library staff and patrons and assist in any additional projects or tasks as assigned by the direct supervisor.

 Learning Commons: Exhibits excellent customer service while maintaining a focus on the needs of patrons by answering questions and referring patrons to appropriate employees or resources in the Library.
 Circulates materials such as books, textbooks, laptops, DVDs, study rooms, and other supporting technology.
 Participates in activities and events that market the library and its activities.